SphericalCowww/CubicDoggo/README.md

   * Powering the hubs using their SMPS DC jacks.
 Then use the molex/screw terminal as an output to power the Raspberry Pi 5 via a 12V-to-5V DC-DC converter.

 <img src="https://github.com/SphericalCowww/ROS_leggedRobot_testBed/blob/main/powerSystem.png" width="500"> <img src="https://github.com/SphericalCowww/ROS_leggedRobot_testBed/blob/main/powerSystemSharingGround.png" width="200">

+# Running a single servo on ROS2

+# Running a single leg on ROS2

+# Running peripherals

+# Running full robot

 ## Basic Commands